 The Commission Engineer and the Administrator will review the existing plan relative to current watershed management practice, emerging issues, regulatory climate (e.g., current MPCA general permits), and data to identify potential gaps in needs or implementation.
-We will summarize this analysis in a brief memorandum provided to the PSC and Commission and present the information as part of scoping additional technical work (see Section 2.2).
+We will summarize this analysis in a brief memorandum provided to the PSC and Commission and present the information as part of the Commission discussion of overarching issues (see Section 1.4) and reference this information during the scoping of additional technical work (see Section 2.2).